 DIRECTV offers six satellite TV packages and an assortment of optional add-ons so you can build a TV lineup that matches your interests.
-It’s a great choice for sports fans, being the exclusive provider of the NFL Sunday Ticket.
-All plans come with On Demand movies and shows and the ability to stream your recorded programs to any device.
+It’s a great choice for sports fans, being the exclusive provider of the NFL SUNDAY TICKET.
+All plans come with access to On Demand movies and shows and the ability to stream your recorded programs to any device.
 DIRECTV also supports 4K Programming, including its own full-time 4K Ultra HD channel, which is the first of its kind.
-And thanks to its recent acquisition by AT&T, DIRECTV customers can now bundle their satellite TV with AT&T’s internet and phone service for a reduced rate.
+As part of the AT&T family, DIRECTV customers can bundle their satellite TV service with AT&T Internet or phone service.

 DIRECTV is hard to beat when it comes to programming and customer service, but it’s not the best choice for those on a tight budget.

 In the latest customer satisfaction surveys DIRECTV consistently scored higher than cable providers and its top competitor in satellite TV, DISH Network.
 The American Customer Satisfaction Index ranked DIRECTV the third-best subscription TV service, behind Verizon Fios and AT&T U-verse.
 J.D.
 Power ranked DIRECTV among the best TV providers in the nation, with consumers reporting high degrees of satisfaction with the company’s programming selection and customer service, in particular.
 Customers were less satisfied with DIRECTV’s reliability, but that’s an unavoidable flaw of satellite TV.
 When there are storms, service is going to be interrupted and you just have to wait for the weather to pass.